kartik-v/yii2-datecontrol/README.md

 yii2-datecontrol
 ================

-The **Date Control** module allows separation of formats for View and Model for Yii Framework 2.0.
+The **Date Control** module allows controlling date formats of attributes separately for View and Model for Yii Framework 2.0.

 ## Why Date Control?